xpack-dev-tools/clang-xpack/README-BUILD.md

 - Linux default linker is GNU ld.gold, to allow LTO
 - Windows default linker is lld
 - macOS default linker is the system ld
+- on macOS, because the system linker prefers the system libc++.dylib, there are no C++ headers and libraries)
+- no rpc/xdr.h in compiler_rt